 Today’s styled shoot sprouted from a very distinct focal point: the wedding invitation suite.
-The mix of copper and lavender led the team of Emily Katharine Photography, Tickled Pink Brides, and Arrangements Floral Studio to dream up a romantic scene featuring bohemian details, geometric accents, and beautiful floating centerpieces that have us totally awestruck.
+The mix of copper and lavender led the team of The Ganeys, Tickled Pink Brides, and Arrangements Floral Studio to dream up a romantic scene featuring bohemian details, geometric accents, and beautiful floating centerpieces that have us totally awestruck.
 What’s not to love?

 Our bride, Aubree wore a stunning Hayley Paige gown from Calvet Couture.
 Complete with a tulle skirt and ornate beaded lace, it was truly remarkable.
 Her look was complete with soft, elegant makeup and a fabulous textured fishtail braid done by Brie & Brie.
 Her groom, Thomas (who also doubles as my second shooter – a jack of all trades!) wore a navy suit from Pronto Uomo and a bowtie with some fun purple accents.
 The ceremony took place inside the old school house on The Acre’s property.
 Complete with mismatched chairs – some of them being copper – and some gorgeous lilac florals – it was a beautiful event.
 The candlelight provided a warm glow to the room as the couple exchanged their vows.
 Guests found their seat with the help of dream-catcher place markers, created by the brain behind this operation herself – Kristi from Tickled Pink Brides.